NoahHenrikKleinschmidt/buildamol/docs/usage.rst

 In the above visualization, `NAG` residues are colored in pink, `BMA` in orange, and `MAN` in green.
 Hetero-atoms are colored according to IUPAC conventions.

-The above example demonstrates how we can use `biobuild` to create a glycan structure from scratch.
+The above example demonstrates how we can use BuildAMol to create a glycan structure from scratch.
 The example also demonstrates how we can use the three different syntaxes to achieve this.
 Using the toplevel function `connect`, using the method `attach`, or by simple "molecular arithmetics" through the `+` operator.